lukaszklis/dotfiles/README.md

    ln -s ~/dev/personal/dotfiles/nvim-extension ~/.config/nvim-extension
    ```

-   The extension-specific config (`nvim/init-extension.vim`) is a minimal version that avoids conflicts with the editor's built-in features.
+   The extension-specific config (`nvim/extension.lua`) is a minimal Lua version that avoids conflicts with the editor's built-in features.
 The VS Code/Cursor settings are configured in `.vscode/settings.json` to use this separate config.

 ### 4. Setup Git Configuration